pymor/conda-forge-windows-vagrant-builder/README.md

 In order to use this system, you of course need to have Vagrant installed.

-You will also need about 20 GiB of free disk space to store the various virtual machine images used in this process.
+You will also need about 40 GiB of free disk space to store the various virtual machine images used in this process.
+Yikes!

 You also need to specify or create the directory that will contain the files for the various feedstocks that you intend to build within the Windows Vagrant